Note: If you still have questions after reviewing the following information, please read the Travel Award FAQ.

 - Travel must occur within the specified time period to receive the Travel Award.

-- Must NOT be a member of the GPSO Executive Committee, employee of the GPSO, or an active member of the GPSO Awards Committee reviewing applications for this award.
+- Must NOT be a member of the GPSG Executive Committee, employee of the GPSG, or an active member of the GPSG Awards Committee reviewing applications for this award.

 Applicants are limited to a single travel event per semester; this may include multiple conferences/workshops/auditions/competitions being held in a single location.
 Additionally, multiple awards may not be won for a single trip.